 Looking after your data should be one of your highest priorities.
 A loss of key data (eg your customer database) can have catastrophic consequences.

-- Data stored on the server can be accessed from any computer.
+- Data stored on the cloud can be accessed from any computer, but it’s still advisable to keep local copies in case of an internet failure.

-- You should regularly back up your data and store a copy off-site.
+- You should regularly back up your data both onsite and to the cloud.

 Make sure everyone in your business saves files in standard locations